django/deps/draft/0020-annual-release-cycle.rst

 * The end of Django's support window aligns closely with the end of upstream support for its oldest supported Python.

+Given Python's release cycle, the oldest supported Python will be end-of-life (EOL) two months before the corresponding Django version.
+At this point, Django will continue to test against the then EOL Python, in order to avoid regressions in line with the stability policy.
+Nonetheless, Django may decline to address an issue affecting only the then EOL Python version, that emerges in the final two months of its support window.

 Deprecation Policy
 ------------------